GraphQL-Training/lightweight-graphql-react/slides.md

 ???

 Here is the specification that has been given to our team.

-It's a fairly simple settings page with a header display in the website name and the name of the user that currently locked them, and a form allowing the user to edit their name and website.
+It's a fairly simple settings page with a header displaying the website name and the name of the user that is currently logged in,

+and a form allowing the user to edit their name and website.

 ---